thailekha/users-api-tle/README.md

 # Users API

-This sample project will give you a minimal users RESTful API to build your contact list template against.
-It only implements user listing and reading - feel free to add other actions (e.g. update, delete, create) as you see fit.
+Users RESTful API to build your contact list template against.
+It implements user listing, reading, updating, deleting, and creating.
 It is built using JavaScript/Node.js (our language of choice), ExpressJS (a small, lightweight web MVC framework) & Mongoose (a MongoDB object modelling library).

 ## Pre-requisites